Race Traces Tracks of Father Dyer Postal Route

 The race’s namesake, Father Dyer was a Methodist preacher, and Leadville’s best “circuit rider.”
 More formally known as John Lewis Dyer, this Minnesota minister became the legendary “Snowshoe Itinerant” when he brought his message to Colorado.
 Carrying the word of God and cherished postal letters from home over the mountains, he crossed 13,000 foot Mosquito Pass several times per week in a variety weather conditions.
 This regular trek eventually prompted the invention of his unique footwear that carried him safely across the top of several feet of snow, without sinking.

 The present-day Father Dyer Postal Route takes racers up 3 peaks over 12,000′ including Centennial 13er Dyer Mountain (13,855’) and involves three demanding backcountry ski lines.
-And if spring snow storms continue to roll through, the same snow-laden high altitude basins once traveled by the one-and-only Father Dyer could present similar conditions for modern-day challengers.
+And if spring snowstorms continue to roll through, the same snow-laden high altitude basins once traveled by the one-and-only Father Dyer could present similar conditions for modern-day challenges.

 This race is a non-profit event partnered with the Lake County High Riders Snow Trails Association, a 501c3 and supported by local businesses and volunteers.
 Proceeds from the race will go towards the development of Leadville’s winter trails network.
 Read More about Leadville’s Winter Trails, including a trail map: STORY.